Devolutions/devolutions-crypto/README_RUST.md

 ## Utils

 These are a bunch of functions that can be useful when dealing with the library.

 ### Key Generation

 This is a method used to generate a random key.
-In almost all case, the `length` parameter should be 32.
+In almost all cases, the `length` parameter should be 32.

 ```rust
 use devolutions_crypto::utils::generate_key;